johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 The fourth strategy is teaching.

-![][pray-reach-disciple-teach.png]
+![][teach.png]

 ### Solid food ###

+The writer of Hebrews talks about *solid food*, or *strong meat,[^cf20]* as a metaphor for the challenging teaching of God's word.
+He chastises his readers that they should be teaching others by this time, yet instead they still need *milk*—a metaphor for elementary teaching.[^cf21]

 > By this time you ought to be teachers, yet you need someone to teach you the very first principles of God's word all over again.
 You need milk, not solid food!
 Anyone who has to drink milk is still a baby, lacking experience in applying the Word about covenantal faithfulness.
 But solid food is for the mature, for those whose faculties have been trained by continuous exercise to distinguish good from evil—*Hebrews 5:12-14 (author's paraphrase)*

-The writer of Hebrews talks about *solid food*, or *strong meat,[^cf20]* as a metaphor for the challenging teaching of God's word.
-He chastises them that they should be teaching others by this time, yet instead they still need *milk*—a metaphor for elementary teaching.[^cf21]

 Strong meat is for spiritual, mature, committed disciples.
 For them, biblical teaching represents a fruitful source of insight, conviction, trust, knowledge, wisdom and understanding.
 It develops and deepens appreciation of messianic life, spirituality and vocational service.